AhaMove/polygon-lookup/README.md

 [![NPM](https://nodei.co/npm/polygon-lookup.png)](https://nodei.co/npm/polygon-lookup/) -->

-## Inspired by [Pelias Polygon Lookup](https://github.com/pelias/polygon-lookup) with updated dependencies and ESM
+## Inspired by [Pelias Polygon Lookup](https://github.com/pelias/polygon-lookup) with TypeScript, updated dependencies, and ESM

 A data-structure for performing fast, accurate point-in-polygon intersections against (potentially very large) sets of polygons. `PolygonLookup` builds an [R-tree](http://en.wikipedia.org/wiki/R-tree), or bounding-box spatial index, for its polygons and uses it to quickly narrow down the set of candidate polygons for any given point.
 If there are any ambiguities, it'll perform point-in-polygon intersections to identify the one that *really* intersects. `PolygonLookup` operates entirely in memory, and works best for polygons with little overlap.

+**Features:**
+- ✅ TypeScript with full type safety
+- ✅ ESM module support
+- ✅ Updated dependencies
+- ✅ Comprehensive type definitions

 ## API